OZTaekOppa/FastaHandler/README.md

 		+ --mem: Specify memory numbers (integer only with Gb size)

-### multi2each (다시 확인_OK)
+### multi2each
-- To convert a multi-line FASTA into a single-line format for each FASTA header.
+- To convert a multi-line FASTA into a single-line format with each FASTA header.
  	+ Requirement: The Python/bash script requires a Python library.
 	+ Input: A multi-line fasta file.
 	+ Output: A single-line format for each FASTA header.